47chapters/letsgo/docs/how-to/manage-configuration.md

 yarn ops config set LETSGO_API_APPRUNNER_MEMORY=4096
 ```

-You can then deploy a new version of the _API_ component with this configuration setting with:
+You can then deploy a new version of the _API_ component with this configuration setting:

 ```bash
 yarn ops deploy -a api
 ```

-In addition to the configuration settings sourced from the AWS Systems Manager Parameter Store, LetsGo CLI determines the following settings at deployment time and sets them explicily as environment variables an all _web_, _API_, and _worker_ components so that you don't need to provide them explicitly via `yarn ops config set`:
+In addition to the configuration settings sourced from the AWS Systems Manager Parameter Store, LetsGo CLI determines the following settings at deployment time and sets them explicitly as environment variables for all _web_, _API_, and _worker_ components so that you don't need to provide them explicitly via `yarn ops config set`:

 - `AUTH0_BASE_URL`
 - `LETSGO_API_URL`